-Guide to Natural Area & Preserve Maps 🌂
+Guide to Natural Area & Preserve Maps

-Each Natural Area and Preserve page in this guide features a small locator map - an outline of Leelanau County with the property identified by a red dot.
+Each Natural Area and Preserve page in this guide features a small locator map-an outline of Leelanau County with the property identified by a red dot.

 Pages with properties open to visitors also feature a trail map.
 On these more detailed maps, Conservancy-owned or managed parcels are outlined in red; trails are marked in white dotted lines; and the blue icons identify parking lots, trailheads, and boat launch sites.
-All Natural Areas contain trails but not all Preserves contain trails.
 The length and difficulty of each trail is described under the "Features" section.